 The Delaware SWCD began its program in 2007, making it one of the first Conservation Districts in Ohio to hold conservation easements within subdivision development areas.

 Ownership of a piece of property may best be described as a “bundle of rights.”
 These rights include the right to occupy, use, lease, sell, and develop the land.
 An easement involves the exchange of one or more of these rights from the landowner to someone who does not own the land.
 In the case of conservation easements held by the Delaware SWCD, the developer of the land deeds the easement to the SWCD.
-Easements have been used for years to provide governments, utilities, and extractive industries with certain rights regarding the land for specified pursposes while the ownership of the land remains with the private property owner.
+Easements have been used for years to provide governments, utilities, and extractive industries with certain rights regarding the land for specified purposes while the ownership of the land remains with the private property owner.

 Today’s pressures from encroaching development and urban sprawl have sparked a growing concern over the loss of farmland, green space, and natural resources.
-The conservation easement is but one tool conscientious developers, landowners, government, and other conservation organizations can use to protect and preserve sensitive natural areas.
+The conservation easement is but one tool developers, landowners, government, and other conservation organizations can use to protect and preserve sensitive natural areas.

 To qualify for a conservation easement, the land must have some conservation or preservation value.
-Obvious examples would include land that harbors rare species of plant or animal life, or land bordering an existing park or preserve.
-Less obvious examples might include a wooded ravine, land that provides wildlife access to a natural waterway, or a small wetland area that helps filter the water flowing into a lake or river.
+Obvious examples would include land that harbors rare plant species or animal life, or land bordering an existing park or preserve.
+Less obvious examples might include a wooded ravine, land that provides wildlife access to a natural waterway, or a small wetland area that helps filter surface water.